LaravelDaily/Booking-Com-Simulation-Laravel/course/09-apartment-show-facilities.md

 }
 ```

-But the problem is that we need **different** structure to be returned, with facilities grouped into categories.
-So, we generate another API resource - for the same Apartment model, but for different purpose.
+But the problem is that we need a **different** structure to be returned, with facilities grouped into categories.
+So, we generate another API resource - for the same Apartment model, but for a different purpose.

 ```sh
 php artisan make:resource ApartmentDetailsResource